Jump to Heading

 Sulpher dioxide ammonia, hydrogen cyanide,

-Hydrogen chloride, nitrogen dioxide, and phosgene.
+Hydrogen chloride, nitrogen dioxide and phosgene.

 3.3 Flame: